 There’s nothing more annoying than starting a run and realizing that your feet hurt.
 As much as you might think it would be better for your running if you could just feel nothing, that is definitely not the case.
 In fact, losing feeling can be a big problem.
 If you have suffered numbness in your feet and you’re wondering what in the world happened, read on!

 We’ll cover common reasons why feet and toes go numb when running.
-You’ll be able to test these different options yourself to help focus in on what is causing your feet to go numb.
-Then you’ll be able to enjoy running pain free!
+You’ll be able to test these different situations yourself to help focus in on what is causing your feet to go numb.
+Then, you’ll be able to enjoy running pain – and numbness – free!

 It’s Not Just One Thing

-First, it’s important to remember that multiple things can cause numb feet, so you’ll have to experiment to figure out what is causing your numb feet.
-Be sure to isolate one option to try so that you can either rule it out or identify it as the culprit.
+First, it’s important to remember that multiple things can cause numb feet.
+Homing in on the cause of the problem is key to diagnosing and fixing the problem.
+Isolate each of these options, one by one, so that you can either rule it out or identify it as the culprit.